As writers and world travelers, one of the most common questions we get asked is, “How can I save money at Disney World?”

 - TownePlace Suites Orlando at Flamingo Crossing/Western Entrance

-Additionally, they are located right across the road from WDW Resort.
+Additionally, these hotels are all located within minutes of the WDW Resort.
+In fact, the first two we listed are right across the road.
 (Seriously, the western entrance to the resort is right there.)
 Since they aren’t actually on the resort, you don’t even have to pay a resort fee.
 Bonus!!!

 Paying for the Rest